andreasabel/inCode/entry/tries-with-recursion-schemes.md

 ![Our rendered dotfile, using
 graphviz](/img/entries/trie/meme-trie.png "Our final result")

+There are definitely some things we can tweak with respect to formatting and position and font sizes and label layouts, but I think this is fairly faithful!

 --------------------------------------------------------------------------------

 Hi, thanks for reading!
 You can reach me via email at <justin@jle.im>, or at